tatianegercina/FinTech/02-Homework/01-FinTech/Instructions/README.md

 * Reports devoted to the particular FinTech domain you are focusing on (e.g.,  FinTech in the mortgage industry)

-Additionally, popular online sources may be helpful, such as the examples you see here:
+Additionally, other online sources may be helpful, such as the examples you see here:

 * [Forbes](https://www.forbes.com/fintech/#39ae67bc13f1)